Ao28th28thedev/Ao28th28thedev/README.md

   This update has new nicknames and Winterfest!
 The nicknamer thing also got redesigned.

+- 2.40.0 | Coming Soon!

+  The Earth Tower is back in business.
 - Current Version | Multiplayer Mode!

   https://sso.prodigygame.com/game/login/ Time Travel to the past to get Multiplayer Mode for earlier versions!